 AIDA64 is a hardware and software monitoring solution designed specifically for SMEs.
 The tool has a hardware detection engine that can discover connected devices from a database including over 208,000 entries.
-The hardware monitoring capabilities offered by AIDA64 include CPU, disk, and temperature monitoring.
+The hardware monitoring capabilities offered by AIDA64 include CPU, disk, and temperature monitoring tools.
 Once data and information has been collected from devices it can be saved as CSV, XML or an SQL database.

 The alerts system of AIDA64 can send notifications to the user once there is an issue or a piece of hardware or software is changed.
 For example, you can receive a notification if the system drive free space is below a certain percentage or there is a system memory size change.
 Notifications are sent by email so that you don’t miss anything important.

 One of the exciting features included with AIDA64 is the ability to monitor devices remotely.
 You can launch, restart and shutdown applications and services remotely.
 The remote management capabilities of this tool allow you to monitor remote PCs seamlessly.

 There are four different versions of AIDA64 available for purchase; Extreme, Engineer, Network Audit and Business.
 The Extreme version starts at $39.95 (£31.57) for home users.
 The Engineer version starts at $199.90 (£157.99) with command-line automation.
 The Network Audit version costs $100 (£79.03) and includes command-line automation, network inventory, and change management.